SruthiKorembathe/CICDImplementation/Home.md

 ## Sample pages

+### Documenting your REST API calls

+Start with these two pages in your wiki to document REST endpoints and JSON content, and edit as needed:

 * [[Template REST API]]
 * [[Template JSON Models]]

+### Diagramming your architecture

 ## Working with the wiki locally on your machine